-Registration.
-The Preliminary Round Application opens on March 19th, 2018 at 10 AM PST and must be submitted by May 27th, 2018, 11:59 PM PST.
+REGISTRATION.
+The Preliminary Round Application opens on January 15th, 2019 at 10 AM PST and must be submitted by March 31st, 2019, 11:59 PM PST.
 The application consists of a business case and video pitch.

 During the Final Round, the judges may also choose to consider more holistic criteria to determine the winning inventions.

-- The Semifinal Round.
+- THE SEMIFINAL ROUND.
 This round focuses on the progress that has been made since the Preliminary Round.
 Semifinalists will present their progress in a video.
 Project documentation supporting the continued development process must also be included.
-The submission deadline is August 5th, 2018 at 11:59 PM PST.
+The submission deadline is July 7th, 2019 at 11:59 PM PST.
 The judges will score each invention using the criteria mentioned above.
 In addition, inventors are expected to utilize the feedback provided in the Preliminary Round to further develop their idea.
 This scoring provides all entrepreneurs feedback on their improved invention and presentation, ultimately determining which inventions will advance.
 We will select approximately 4 innovations to advance to the Final Round.

-- The Final Round.
+- THE FINAL ROUND.
 Entrepreneurs will present their inventions at the 8th annual SASE National Conference in Illinois.
-The Final Round will occur on Friday, October 5th, 2018.
+The Final Round will occur on Friday, October 4th, 2019.
 This event is open to both the public and the SASE community.
 Inventors are expected to utilize the feedback provided in the Semifinal Round to further develop their idea.
 Finalists will pitch their product and provide a demo of their prototype to a panel of expert judges and a live audience, followed by a Q&A. The judges will score each invention using the criteria mentioned above, providing all entrepreneurs feedback on their improved invention and presentation.
 The audience will also cast their votes for their favorite.
 The judges’ scores will determine the 1st and 2nd place winners, and the audience vote will determine the recipient of the People’s Choice Award.
 The winners will be announced at the Banquet Dinner.

 - Finalists are able to win both a ranked award and the People’s Choice Award.
-The prizes will be distributed after the Banquet Dinner.
+The prizes will be distributed after the Banquet Dinner at National Conference.

 If you have any remaining questions, please review the FAQ.